- Targeting consumers early in their customer journey is crucial for success when it comes to scaling your advertising.

 I think one overlooked report for eCommerce advertisers is the time lag report:

 Ecommerce advertisers often rely on remarketing campaigns in their accounts to convert past visitors, but they often don’t know how long to remarket to someone.

 The time lag report will clearly highlight how many people convert during the first days and weeks after first arriving at your site and can help you decide how long to set your membership durations within your remarketing campaigns.

 Attribution models are scary to change.
 I even thought twice (ok, 5 times) the first time I changed an attribution model.
 What if I mucked something up?!

 I didn’t.
 And now I’m telling you to do the same without blinking.
-Changing your attribution model in both your Google Ads and Analytics accounts are necessary for you to succeed.
+Changing your attribution model in Google Ads is necessary for you to succeed.

 If you’ve ever wondered how your competitors can bid so high for specific keywords, it’s because they have all the potential buyers in their remarketing lists.
 They know that these people are ready to buy and that they’ve shown interest before.
 They can therefore bid much more aggressively than you can.